Level 3 Diploma in Fencing

 To achieve the diploma you must build a portfolio of evidence to prove your competence in the job in line with the national occupational standards.

 Our team of assessors will carry out work based observations.
-They will also judge whether you are competent at the task you are undertaking.
+They will also record evidence of your competency at the task in hand.
 The assessor will also question you to ensure you have all the relevant knowledge and understanding.

 The assessor will work in partnership with the candidate to collect evidence.
 They ensure that you meet both the performance criteria and the knowledge and understanding criteria.